Lieul000/El-doctor/El doctor:General outline.md

 Creating a custom monitoring script can be an exciting and rewarding project.
 Here's a general outline to get you started on developing your own monitoring tool:

 - Choose Your Programming Language: Select a programming language that you're comfortable with and that is suitable for system monitoring tasks.
-Python will be my choice due to simplicity and extensive libraries.
+Bash will be my choice due to straightforwardness and quicker implementation options.

 - Define Metrics to Monitor: Decide on the metrics you want to monitor.
 I will go with  CPU usage, memory usage, disk space.